ionic-team/ionic-site/guide/0.1.0/building.md

 ## Adding projects

 Now we can add support for adding and selecting projects.
 To do this, we are going to do a lot of the same work we did for the tasks list.
-We will add a list to display the projects, and a button to add a new project:
+We will add a list to display the projects, and a button to add a new project.
+We are also going to take the chance to abstract away the `Project` model into an angular service that will also handle saving and loading our projects and tasks from localStorage.

+We are also going to slip in a few more little things to make the app feel right.
+Specifically, we've added support for selecting a project (and showing that it's selected), and automatically closing the side menu when creating a new project or selecting an existing one.

 ```html
 {% raw %}